polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid/README.md

 show for each page.

 In the example below, we have increased the page size to 5, and turned on row selection instead of inline editing, where we show a modal wizard window, allowing the user to edit his items in a modal window instead.
-We have also commented this example, to show what goes on, at which parts of our code.

 ```
 create-widget:datagrid-wrapper-3